AdnanBabakan/GlassesJS/README.md

 ```

 ## How to use?
-For further information visit Wiki page of this project.
+For further information visit wiki page of this project.

 [GlassesJS Wiki](https://github.com/AdnanBabakan/GlassesJS/wiki)